smursell/demo-apex/README.md

 # Upload attachments to SharinPix (Email-to-Case)

 Once deployed, this demo will add a trigger to all newly created attachments on Salesforce cases.
+After that, set up Email-to-Case in your salesforce org if not already done.
+Ensure you have a SharinPix album in your case page.

+You can now send and email with image (JPEG) attachments to see this demo in action.

 A possible use case for this demo is automatically uploading received attachments from emails (when using Email-to-Case) to the SharinPix album for the related case.